2. Write a Custom Manifest¶

 Although the built-in constraints give us a lot of flexibility in defining rules, sometimes we need to write custom logic to check if a file is valid.

-constraint accommodates these use cases by allowing us to write custom Python code to check if a fileset is valid.
+The eval constraint accommodates these use cases by allowing us to write custom Python code to check if a fileset is valid.

-should be a definition of a Python function that:
+The value of eval should be a definition of a Python function that:

 - Is defined using the

-syntax. - Takes as its first argument a list of dictionaries, where each dictionary contains information about a file in the fileset.
+defsyntax, as opposed tolambdasyntax. - Takes as its first argument a list of dictionaries, where each dictionary contains information about a file in the fileset.

 - Returns a boolean value:

-if the fileset is valid, andFalse
+Trueif the fileset is valid, andFalseotherwise.

-46 47 48 49 50 51 52 53 54 55 56 57 58 59 |
+46 47 48 49 50 51 52 53 54 55 56 57 58 59 | |

 'atime_ns': 1704917387733281020,